Princess Louise of Anhalt-Dessau (1798–1858)

 Louise Fredericka of Anhalt-Dessau (Luise Friederike von Anhalt-Dessau) (1 March 1798 – 11 June 1858) was a member of the House of Ascania and a Princess of Anhalt-Dessau by birth.
 Through her marriage to Gustav, Landgrave of Hesse-Homburg, Louise became Landgravine consort of Hesse-Homburg from 1846 until 1848.

-Family
+Early life and education

 Princess Louise was born on 1 March 1798 in Dessau as the fifth child and second daughter of Frederick, Hereditary Prince of Anhalt-Dessau and his wife Landgravine Amalie of Hesse-Homburg, daughter of Frederick V, Landgrave of Hesse-Homburg.
 Princess Louise was a deaf-mute from birth.

+Until 1811, she was tutored by poet Friedrich von Matthisson (1761–1831) in Wörlitz.

 Marriage and issue

 On 12 February 1818 in Dessau, Louise married her uncle, Gustav, Landgrave of Hesse-Homburg.
 Gustav was the brother of Louise's mother and the son of Frederick V, Landgrave of Hesse-Homburg and his wife Landgravine Caroline of Hesse-Darmstadt.

 Gustav and Louise had three children: